top of page

 We lunch at Avoca Handweavers’ award-winning café and take a tour of the oldest woollen mill in Ireland.

-We travel through the stunning high moorland scenery of the Wicklow Gap to visit two stone circles within a sacred landscape.
+We travel through the stunning high moorland scenery of the Wicklow Gap to visit a stone circle within a sacred landscape.
 Castleruddery, a small stone circle, contains two large quartz blocks as portal stones that are highly energetic.

 Free choice dinner not included

-We depart Naas for County Limerick and en-route we'll visit one of Ireland's most popular visitor attractions, the Rock of Cashel.
-Perched atop a massive limestone outcrop the medieval settlement includes a round tower, an abbey, a Romanesque chapel, a Gothic Cathedral and residence of the kings of Munster (and a Sheila-na-gig!).
+We depart Naas for County Clare and en-route we'll visit one of Ireland's most popular sites, the Rock of Cashel.
+Perched atop a massive limestone outcrop the medieval settlement includes a round tower, an abbey, a Romanesque chapel, a Gothic cathedral and residence of the kings of Munster (and a Sheila-na-gig!).

-We then head to our hotel in Limerick for one night.
+We'll stop for lunch at a charming café, then head to our hotel in Ennis, County Clare for one night.

 Dinner at the hotel